Latest Real Estate News & Updates: Geylang in 2025

-Geylang sates a deep and primal hunger in Singapore.
-The desire for for No Signboard Seafood, Sean Kee Duck Rice, and 126 Dim Sum.
+Geylang represents a deep and primal hunger in Singapore.
+The desire for No Signboard Seafood, Sean Kee Duck Rice, and 126 Dim Sum.
 (There’s also something about red lights and whatnot).
 This week, we spoke to a someone who rented and lived in Geylang for a year, about what it’s like to live there:

 Marcos Teng is Malaysian, but worked in Singapore for three years; he returned to Kuala Lumpur just this year.
-But while in Singapore, he made the decision to boldly rent in the heart of Singapore’s infamous red light district: Geylang Lorong 18 to 20.
+But while in Singapore, he made the decision to boldly rent in the heart of Singapore’s infamous red-light district: Geylang Lorong 18 to 20.

 But Marcos soon learned a lot about living there that he never expected: